 Affiliate of Ecology, Evolution, Environment & Society (EEES) PhD Program

-I am a sociocultural anthropologist, political ecologist, and legal scholar studying intersections of the environment and economy.
-I examine how people interact with, understand, and govern the worlds around them and the kinds of economic and cultural values this engenders.
-In particular, I examine efforts to create “green economies” and the political practices, aspirations, and forms of inclusion and exclusion they create.
+I am a cultural anthropologist, political ecologist, and legal scholar studying intersections of the environment and economy in this time of climate crisis.
+I study how people interact with, understand, value, and govern the landscapes of which they are a part.
+I am particularly interested in efforts to create "green economies," socially just transitions from fossil fuels, and "nature-based solutions" to climate change—the logics and practices they entail, imagination and affect they inspire, and forms of inclusion and exclusion they engender.

 - B.A.
 Yale University

 Greenleaf, Maron.
 2021.
 "Beneficiaries of Forest Carbon: Precarious Inclusion in the Brazilian Amazon."
 American Anthropologist.

 Mendoza, Marcos, Maron Greenleaf, and Eric Thomas.
 2021 "Green Distributive Politics: Legitimizing Green Capitalism and Environmental Protection in Latin America."
 Geoforum.

 Greenleaf, Maron.
 "Forest urbanism: Urban forest life and rural forest death in the Brazilian Amazon."
 In Fire Storm: Critical Approaches to Forest Death and Life, Hot Spot essay series for Society Cultural Anthropology, edited by David Gilbert and Maron Greenleaf.

 Greenleaf, Maron.
 2020.
 "Rubber and Carbon: Opportunity Costs, Incentives and Ecosystem Services in Acre, Brazil."
 Development and Change.

 Works In Progress

 Greenleaf, Maron.
 Forest Lost: Producing Green Capitalism in the Brazilian Amazon.
 Under contract with Duke University Press.